“I’m Ready To Voice Act. What Do I Do Now?“

 Golden ticket:

 Do you know anyone well-placed (actor, casting or voice director) who knows and likes your work, who would enthusiastically recommend you to their agent or a working casting director?
 (If an actor, it’s best if this is a client at the target agency.)
-This isn‘t a „favor.“ I must be a genuine recommendation.
+This isn‘t a „favor.“ It must be a genuine recommendation.

 Asking for a referral isn’t about asking someone to do you a favor.